Derivative principles for invariant ensembles: Introduction

-In the present work, we will prove the affirmation of this question and consider two types of invariant ensembles: additive and multiplicative ensembles.
+The main purpose of the present work, is to prove the affirmation of this question with consideration of two types of invariant ensembles: additive and multiplicative ensembles.
 We consider the additive matrix spaces of Hermitian matrices $\herm(n)$ and of the Hankel class $M_\nu$.
-The latter comprises the two Lie algebras of the orthogonal group which are the real antisymmetric matrices $\o(n)$ and of the unitary symplectic group $\USp(2n)$ which are the anti-self-dual matrices $\usp(2n)$ and the complex rectangular matrices $\Mat(n,n+\nu)$.
+The latter comprises the two Lie algebras of the orthogonal group which are the real antisymmetric matrices $\o(n)$ and of the unitary symplectic group $\USp(2n)$ which are the quaternion anti-self-dual matrices $\usp(2n)$ and the complex rectangular matrices $\Mat(n,n+\nu)$.
 It was already pointed out in~\cite{FKK17} that they can be considered in a unifying way.
-Moreover, we study two sets of multiplicative ensembles on $\herm_+(n)$ and $\U(n)$.
-Any random matrix drawn from these ensembles are invariant under their corresponding group actions.
+Moreover, we study two sets of multiplicative ensembles on $\herm_+(n)$, set of positive Hermitian matrices, and the unitary group $\U(n)$.
+Any random matrix drawn from \textit{those} ensembles are invariant under their corresponding group actions.

-For each of these ensembles, we will prove a derivative principle and show that the relation between the two quantities that are connected by this principal is unique.
-In the case of the additive matrix spaces, the matrix addition becomes a simply additive convolution even for the eigenvalues.
+For each of these ensembles, we will prove a derivative principle and show that the relation between the two quantities that are connected by this principle is unique.
+In the case of the additive matrix spaces, the matrix addition becomes a simple additive convolution even for the eigenvalues.
 Alas, this is not so simple for the multiplicative cases where we have been only able to derive the derivative principles.

+For each of these ensembles, we will prove a derivative principle by giving an explicit formula analogous to~\eqref{1.1}, relating the eigenvalue/squared singular value distributions to multivariate weight functions.
+We will also show that the latter quantities are unique in such relations.
+Those formulae can potentially be used in future studies of sums and products of specific random matrix ensembles, such as in calculations of their eigenvalue statistics.
+Also with those explicit formulae, we are now able to explain why P\'olya ensembles in various matrix spaces (summarised in \cite{FKK17}) are indeed natural to consider---as allowing the multivariate weight function to be decomposable into a product of univariate functions is one of the most natural way to study determinantal processes which are compatible with matrix sums or products.